I update this page about once a year, it is reasonably current but not up to the minute.

 There was some controversy around Ys VIII in the US.
 This time around NIS America acquired the rights to publish the game and released what was considered to be a terrible translation.
 It was bad enough that they issued a complete re-translation patch.
 The later Steam/GOG and Nintendo Switch releases came with the revised translation.

 Oh right, the Switch.
 In the United States, it had been over 25 years since a new Ys game appeared on a Nintendo console.
 Remember that Ys IV and V were Japan exclusives and Legacy of Ys: Books I&II was a remake.
-I don't know what Falcom's aversion to Nintendo is but glad to see it's at least indirectly resolved by 3rd parties for now.
+I don't know what Falcom's aversion to Nintendo was but glad to see it's at least indirectly resolved by 3rd parties for now.
+Ys VIII would also later receive a port to PlayStation 5 with minor visual upgrades.
+There is also an Ys VIII mobile game in Japan, but that appears to be only very loosely based on the original game.

 Falcom released Ys IX on the PlayStation 4 in 2019.
 It made its English debut in February 2021.
-There are also Switch & PC versions planned for July 2019.
+There were later Switch & PC ports.
 These are both again handled by NIS America.
 There was no drama with this Ys port, the translation and voice acting were well-received the first time.
 The two-year delay may sound long for the time period but for a Falcom game this is a very swift turnaround.

 Being the first Ys game natively designed for the PlayStation 4 it is a big graphical upgrade over previous games.
 The art style is much darker than the typical sunny outdoor settings.
 Some many not like this change but there's no argument it is more detailed.